 - Location for the purpose of displaying mobility services nearby or a route starting from the location with duration and prices for all available mobility services (see also D.I.2.).

 This information is processed to enable use of our app (Article 6(1)(b) of the GDPR), as we require automatically collected data to provide a functioning app (e.g., adapting the app to the requirements of your device).
 This information is also processed to allow us to pursue our legitimate interest in optimising the Jelbi app and ensuring the stability and security of both the app and our IT systems (Article 6(1)(f) of the GDPR).
-Automatically collected personal data is stored for 30 days and then erased, unless a longer period of storage is justified or required by law (see also E).
+Automatically collected personal data is stored for 30 days or in case of error 90 days and then erased, unless a longer period of storage is justified or required by law (see also E).

 We also evaluate usage data for our app (technical usage data, app version, click flows, used functions) on a purely anonymised basis for the purpose of identifying preferences and to help us develop the app.

-- Push notifications and emails containing useful offers
+- Push notifications and emails containing interesting and relevant offers

-After downloading the Jelbi app, you can choose whether to receive relevant, personalised messages from Jelbi on your mobile device by email or push notification and whether you wish to be informed about special offers, discounts, and surveys, which may include advertising from the BVG and/or Jelbi’s cooperation partners (for BVG products/events or products/events from Jelbi cooperation partners).
+After downloading the Jelbi app, you can choose whether to receive relevant, personalised messages from Jelbi on your mobile device by email, push notification or in-app notification and whether you wish to be informed about special offers, discounts, and surveys, which may include advertising from the BVG and/or Jelbi’s cooperation partners (for BVG products/events or products/events from Jelbi cooperation partners).

 - Collection of location data